sandflow/imscJS/README.md

 into a newly-created `div` element that is appended to the `element`.
 The `element` must be attached to the DOM.
 The height and width of the child `div` element are equal to `eheight` and `ewidth` if not null, or `clientWidth` and `clientHeight` of the parent `element` otherwise.
-Images URIs specified in `smpte:background` attributes are mapped to image resource URLs by the `imgResolver` function, which takes a single URI as input and returns a URL. `displayForcedOnlyMode` sets the (boolean) value of the IMSC1 displayForcedOnlyMode parameter.
+Images URIs specified in `smpte:background` attributes are mapped to image resource URLs by the `imgResolver` function.
+The latter takes the value of the `smpte:background` attribute URI and an `img` DOM element as input and is expected to set the `src` attribute of the `img` DOM element to the absolute URI of the image. `displayForcedOnlyMode` sets the (boolean) value of the IMSC1 displayForcedOnlyMode parameter.

 In each step, the caller can provide an `errorHandler` to be notified of events during processing.
 The `errorHandler` may define four methods:
 `info`, `warn`, `error` and `fatal`.
 Each is called with a string argument describing the event, and will cause processing to terminate if it